-K-Drama Premiere: “School 2017” Gifts You With Sweet High School Romance And Kim Jung Hyun Boy Crush
+K-Drama Review: “School 2017” Gifts You With Sweet High School Romance And Kim Jung Hyun Boy Crush

 As plain as it can be, School 2017 cleverly digs on high school problems and candied campus romance.